danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

 ```

 1. If there is no value in the data, use a default gray value to indicate "no data."
-2. If the value is present in the array, use our pink color from before and vary the opacity.
+2. If the value is present in the array, use your pink color from before and vary the opacity.

 The values in the sample data are randomly positive integers less than 10,000.
 For now, the opacity is arbitrarily defined by "`value / 10000`."
-We'll make this function less trivial further on.
+You'll make this function less trivial further on.

 Let's make this chloropleth map happen.
 For your `<path />`, redefine the `fill` parameter: